Home ownership is generally seen as A Good Thing.

-Mortgages in the UK have personal recourse…so even if they repossess your house, you can still be held liable for any shortfall on a sale.
-To put it more simply, if you can’t pay, they can take you away.
+Mortgages in the UK have personal recourse…so even if the bank repossess your house and sell it, you are still on the hook for any shortfall of the sale proceeds versus the mortgage liability.
+If you can’t pay, they can take you away.
 How many people who take out a mortgage fully understand this?

 A house provides security for the mortgage lender.
 For you as the borrower?
 Not so much.
 If you are buying with a mortgage, remember what’s in The Bankers Jar.